AI in Cybersecurity: A 2025 Guide to Smarter Threat Detection and Prevention

 Network Traffic Analysis

-User and Entity Behavior Analytics (UEBA)
+User and Entity Behavioral Analytics (UEBA)

 Endpoint Security

-Limitations and Challenges of AI in Cybersecurity
+Constraints and Barriers to AI in Cybersecurity

 Adversarial AI